devcampzac/Cloud-Portfolio/README.md

 A registered domain name (managed in Route 53 or external DNS pointing to CloudFront)

+Your own HTML website files!
+Mine are included to give an idea or starting point and to show the required folder hierarchy

 # Security

 OAC (Origin Access Control) ensures CloudFront is the only service that can read from S3.